opendistro/for-elasticsearch-docs/docs/security-configuration/configuration.md

 Authentication against Kerberos through a browser on an HTTP level is achieved using SPNEGO.
 Kerberos/SPNEGO implementations vary, depending on your browser and operating system.
 This is important when deciding if you need to set the `challenge` flag to `true` or `false`.

-As with [HTTP Basic Authentication](#http-basic), this flag determines how the Security plugin should react when no `Authorization` header is found in the HTTP request or if this header does not equal `negotiate`.
+As with [HTTP Basic Authentication](#http-basic), this flag determines how the security plugin should react when no `Authorization` header is found in the HTTP request or if this header does not equal `negotiate`.

-If set to `true`, the Security plugin sends a response with status code 401 and a `WWW-Authenticate` header set to `negotiate`.
+If set to `true`, the security plugin sends a response with status code 401 and a `WWW-Authenticate` header set to `negotiate`.
 This tells the client (browser) to resend the request with the `Authorization` header set.
-If set to `false`, the Security plugin cannot extract the credentials from the request, and authentication fails.
+If set to `false`, the security plugin cannot extract the credentials from the request, and authentication fails.
 Setting `challenge` to `false` thus makes sense only if the Kerberos credentials are sent in the initial request.

 As the name implies, setting `krb_debug` to `true` will output Kerberos-specific debugging messages to `stdout`.
 Use this setting if you encounter problems with your Kerberos integration.

-If you set `strip_realm_from_principal` to `true`, the Security plugin strips the realm from the user name.
+If you set `strip_realm_from_principal` to `true`, the security plugin strips the realm from the user name.

 ### Authentication backend